-Figure 77: Tab "Diagnostic" - Menu "Dashboard Configuration" - "Port Link Down Statistics"
+Figure 87: Tab "Diagnostic" - Menu "Dashboard Configuration" - "Port Link Down Statistics"

-In this dashboard user can select particular interface or all statistics, user can reset, download, and print.
+In this menu, user can select particular interface or all statistics, user can reset or download.

 Click the [Reset] button to reset the port link down statistics.
+This will delete the values from the diagnostic dashboard.

 Click the [Download] button to download the port link down statistics log.
-In addition, by click the [Download] button, the Port Link Down Statistic can be downloaded individually per port or completely.
+This file can be used to locate loose contacts in the ETHERNET network.